Skip to main content

 }

-Alternatively, evaluate the flag before dispatching and pass the resolved boolean to the job:
+You can also evaluate the flag at dispatch time and pass the result to the job.

-// Evaluate in the controller where the session exists
+// Evaluate in the controller and pass to the job

 $useNewLayout = Feature::for($user)->active('new-digest-layout');